JTorgander/hmc-sandbox/README.md

 corresponding stan file `model_name.stan` needs to be placed in a named folder `model_name`.
 This folder should also contain the input data in a JSON-file named `model_name.data.json`.
-This folder should in turn be placed in the folder `test_models` in the bridgestan directory.
+This folder should in turn be placed in the folder `test_models` in the Bridgestan directory.

-To illustrate this we will use the bridgestan test model `regression`, defined as follows:
+To illustrate this we will use the Bridgestan test model `regression`, defined as follows:

 ``` r